|

 will generate a line in the test line region because of the absence of drug competition.

-To serve as a procedural control, a colored line will always appear at the control line region, indicating that proper volume of specimen has been added and membrane
+To serve as a procedural control, a colored line will always appear at the control line region, indicating that proper volume of specimen has been added and membrane wicking has

 |